Skip to Main Content

 EBSCOhost

-• Hundreds of millions news, magazine, & scholarly journal articles as well as eBooks.
+• Use this to find news in magazine, & scholarly journal articles as well as eBooks.
 I recommend searching with 3 - 4 keywords/search terms.
-The more terms you add, the less results you'll get (which is a good thing)!

 Persuasive Speech